fastwow/SkeletonDailySelfie/README.md

 Additional tasks
 --------

-TASK 20: Add repeating alarm for our Broadcast Receiver  "DailySelfieNotificationReceiver" after boot device
+TASK 20: Add repeating alarm for our Broadcast Receiver  "DailySelfieNotificationReceiver" after restart device

-TASK 21: Remove and share listView item
+TASK 21: Remove a photo from list

-TASK 22: Rename the photo
+TASK 22: Rename a photo from list

+TASK 23: Share a photo from list

-TASK 23: Change vie mode for PhotoListFragment(ListView or GridView)
+TASK 23: Change view mode for photo list(ListView or GridView)

-TASK 24: Sort by name and date
+TASK 24: Sort photo list by name and date

 Task description
 --------